Financial-Times/ft-origami/docs/component-spec/modules.md

 #### Deprecation of a module feature

 * Deprecated code should go into a private deprecated file, or, if there’s an abundance of deprecated code, to a directory called `deprecated`.
 This way, it will be much easier to work with the new code while maintaining legacy code.
 It will also be easier to delete when making a major release.
-If separating deprecated code into its own `deprecated` file or directory is not pragmatic, modified code must be prepended and post-appended with a comment which begins ```@deprecated```, followed by text which describes the deprecation
+If separating deprecated code into its own `deprecated` file or directory is not pragmatic, modified code must be appended and prepended with a comment which begins ```@deprecated```, followed by text which describes the deprecation
 * Deprecated functions and mixins should log a warning stating that they are now deprecated and offering an alternative when there is one.
 This warning *may* also be added to the readme
-* An issue with label `breaking` must be created or updated to remind us to remove deprecated code upon a future major release
+* An issue with label `type: breaking` must be created or updated to remind us to remove deprecated code upon a future major release

 ## Themes